 Middle School Entry

-Grades 6-8 Letter to a Contemporary of PWP: Students compose letters reflecting knowledge of a key actor/supporter in PWP’s life.
+Description: Students compose letters reflecting knowledge of a key actor/supporter in PWP’s life.

 Required Content Elements: Students research a central actor or supporter in PWP’s community.
 Students reflect on the impact of this central actor or supporter and relay in a letter (2-page maximum) their reactions and responses.
 Students include 2 weblinks that indicate the sources used to learn about PWP and her life (e.g., link to book cover, webarticle, video, etc).